Search

 Potential Effects on Plaintiffs

-While the decision to inform the defendant’s insurance about pre-settlement funding depends on different factors, including state regulations and the stage of your case, disclosing such funding may not necessarily harm your position.
-In some cases, it can potentially enable you to negotiate from a stronger financial standpoint, increasing the chances of reaching a fair settlement.
+The decision to inform the defendant’s insurance about your pre-settlement funding is based on several factors, such as state laws and the progress of your case.
+Disclosing this information doesn’t necessarily weaken your position.
+In fact, it can sometimes empower you to negotiate better, potentially leading to a more favorable settlement.

 Curious to know if a Baker Street Funding settlement loan is the right option for you?
 See what Baker Street Funding has to offer pre-qualify for a non-recourse lawsuit loan on your case.
 Apply now!